 Things to remember before converting algebraic equation in C expression -

-- There is no power operator.
+- C does not support any exponential operator.
 Do not ever confuse

 pow(base, exponent)library function present in